SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Related Work

 \subsection{Fine-Grained Block-Wise Mixed-Format Quantization}

-Fine-grained block-wise quantization has become widely used~\citep{dai2021vs,darvish2023shared,hu2026m,lo2024nanoscaling,rouhani2023microscaling} because it effectively localizes the impact of outliers by assigning a separate scale to each small block.
-However, mapping normalized values into a single low-precision format (e.g., FP4) can still incur large error due to limited representational capacity.
-Mixed-format methods improve representation by selecting among multiple candidates: RaZeR~\citep{chen2025razer} repurposes redundant $\pm0$ encodings in NVFP4 into predefined special values, and BlockDialect~\citep{jangblockdialect} selects a per-block format from a predefined set (a \emph{formatbook}) while retaining power-of-two scaling.
-Yet, expressiveness is often limited by predefined special values or modest-size formatbooks, and scaling to many candidates is challenging because they require costly multiple quantizations or per-representable-value combinational logic to find the best format.
-We address these limitations by scaling to a larger, more expressive formatbook with low online overhead via LUT–based per-block format selection and quantization.
-Throughout the paper, we use the term \emph{dialect} to refer to each same-precision candidate with slightly different representable values in the formatbook.
+Fine-grained block-wise quantization has become widely adopted~\citep{dai2021vs,darvish2023shared,hu2026m,lo2024nanoscaling,rouhani2023microscaling} by assigning separate scaling factors to small blocks, effectively localizing outlier impact.
+However, mapping normalized values to a fixed low-precision format (e.g., FP4) can still incur large error due to limited representational capacity.
+Mixed-format methods attempt to improve value representation by selecting among multiple candidates: RaZeR~\citep{chen2025razer} repurposes redundant $\pm0$ encodings in NVFP4 into predefined special values, and BlockDialect~\citep{jangblockdialect} selects a per-block format from a predefined set (a \emph{formatbook}) while retaining power-of-two scaling.
+However, their expressiveness is often limited by predefined special values or small formatbooks, and scaling to a larger set of candidates is challenging because they require costly repeated quantization or comparison logic over individual representable values.
+We address this by scaling to a larger, more expressive formatbook with low online overhead via LUT-based format selection and quantization.
+We use the term \emph{dialect} to refer to each same-precision candidate with slightly different representable values in the formatbook.